Hargreaves Lansdown hikes dividend as profits rise

-LONDON, Sept 4 Hargreaves Lansdown PLC unveiled a 31 percent increase in its full year dividend as it announced higher revenues and profits attributed in part to retail banks withdrawing from some of its key markets due to shifting regulation.
+LONDON Hargreaves Lansdown PLC (HRGV.L) unveiled a 31 percent increase in its full year dividend as it announced higher revenues and profits attributed in part to retail banks withdrawing from some of its key markets due to shifting regulation.

 In an earnings statement for its full year to the end of June published on Wednesday, the investment manager said pre tax profits rose 28 percent while the amount of client assets it administers rose 38 percent.